sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Demo steps

 -   Use `security-solution` as base code
--   Change 4 manifest files to reflect route
+-   Change 4 manifest files to reflect correct route
 -   Make sure to create services manually at PCF

 ## Trouble-shooting tips